Subscription Entitlement Mismatch After Purchase (StoreKit 2 Fix)

 3. App Store Server Notifications V2 not implemented or webhook broken

-Apple sends server-to-server notifications for every event (DID_RENEW, DID_FAIL_TO_RENEW, EXPIRED, REFUND, DID_CHANGE_RENEWAL_STATUS).
-If your endpoint is down, returns 500, or doesn’t process the JWS payload correctly, your server’s view of the subscription stays stale.
+Apple sends server-to-server notifications for every event: SUBSCRIBED, DID_RENEW, DID_FAIL_TO_RENEW, EXPIRED, GRACE_PERIOD_EXPIRED, REFUND, REVOKE, DID_CHANGE_RENEWAL_STATUS, DID_CHANGE_RENEWAL_PREF, and more (around 20 notification types as of June 2026, many carrying a subtype such as INITIAL_BUY, RESUBSCRIBE, or BILLING_RECOVERY).
+If your endpoint is down, returns anything other than HTTP 200, or doesn’t verify and decode the signed JWS payload correctly, your server’s view of the subscription stays stale and Apple eventually stops retrying.

 4. Time-zone or expiration logic compares server time to device time